cuongtruongkhanh/cuongtruongkhanh/README.md

-Hi 👋, I'm Cuong Truong Khanh
+Hi there 👋, I'm Cuong Truong Khanh

-A passionate Automation Tester from Hanoi, Vietnam
+- A passionate Automation Tester from Hanoi, Vietnam

 - 🔭 I’m currently working at **LG Electronics Vietnam**